Health

 Understanding the Causes of Stroke and How to Prevent

-Strokes happen if the brain doesn’t have a steady supply of blood.
-After exhausting their oxygen, neurons begin dying within minutes.
-Here are the most common causes of strokes and what to do about them.
+Strokes occur when the brain does not receive a continuous supply of blood.
+Once the neurons exhaust their oxygen, they begin to die within minutes.
+Understanding the most common risk factors causes of strokes and how to address them is essential for prevention.

 High Blood Pressure

-There are two types of stroke: ischemic and hemorrhagic.
-Both become more likely if your blood pressure is too high.
+There are two main types of stroke: ischemic and hemorrhagic.
+Both types become more likely when blood pressure remains elevated over time.

 Elevated LDL Levels